Here at Roadmunk, we believe roadmaps aren't reserved solely for product teams—or at least they shouldn’t be.

 Our HR roadmap includes a timeline view so that your organization can see which new hires will be added to the team in upcoming months, quarters or years.

 Predicting exact hiring dates isn’t always possible given that some roles are more difficult to fill than others.
 Our swimlane view brings flexibility to your HR plan.

-In both cases, a technology roadmap communicates complex initiatives within an easy-to-follow, actionable plan.
+In all cases, a technology roadmap communicates complex initiatives within an easy-to-follow, actionable plan.

-Our technology roadmap template’s timeline view enables you to simply visualize timing for all technology initiatives coming up in your pipeline.
+Our technology roadmap’s timeline view enables you to simply visualize timing for all technology initiatives coming up in your pipeline.

 Our swimlane view provides a high-level snapshot of your technical priorities, and it tracks the progress of initiatives that are in progress, completed or within the backlog.